Social Services

 - Develop a working and information sharing relationship with other First Nation and non-Aboriginal social services organizations;

-- Regular intergovernmental liaising with federal and provincial governments to facilitate information access for First Nations.
+Regular intergovernmental liaising with federal and provincial governments to facilitate information access for First Nations.

-The members of the SSCU is comprised of Social Services Directors from the Anishinabek Nation, Grand Council Treaty #3, Nishnawbe Aski Nation and the Association of Iroquois and Allied Indians, one representative of the Independent First Nations and the Six Nations of the Grand River.
+The members of the SSCU is composed of Social Services Directors from the Anishinabek Nation, Grand Council Treaty #3, Nishnawbe Aski Nation and the Association of Iroquois and Allied Indians, one representative of the Independent First Nations and the Six Nations of the Grand River.

 Our Nations’ children are not only being failed through a lack of equal opportunities to education, but also through a lack of culturally appropriate and inadequately resourced child welfare structures to protect and keep our children in our communities.